 Beans were a staple of the pioneer recipes.
 Beans could be easily stored and they were inexpensive.

 - 3-beaten egg yolks.

 - 1-teaspoon nutmeg.

-You will notice that all these pioneer recipes use very basic ingredient and are cooked from scratch.
-Any of these recipes could be cooked out doors with Dutch ovens, solar ovens, or other methods, including a wood stove.
+You will notice that all these pioneer recipes use very basic ingredients and are cooked from scratch.
+Any of these recipes could be cooked outdoors with Dutch ovens, solar ovens, or other methods, including a wood stove.
 I believe that understanding how to use pioneer recipes will give us the ability to utilize whatever foods we have available and still make them tasty.